KY-028 Temperature sensor (thermistor)

 Analog output: Direct measured value of the sensor unit

-LED2: Indicates that the limit value has been exceeded
+LED2: Indicates that the temperature threshold has been exceeded

 Functionality of the sensor